 1. Install the drive into the carrier with the printed circuit board side facing down so that the mounting holes align with those in the carrier.
-2. Secure the drive to the carrier with six screws, as shown in Figure 6-4.
+2. Secure the drive to the carrier with four screws, as shown in Figure 6-3.
 3. Use the open handle to replace the drive carrier into the chassis.
 Make sure to fully close the drive carrier handle.

 Figure 6-3.
-Removing a Dummy Drive TrayFigure 6-4.
 Mounting a Hard Drive in a Carrier